When Multi-Task Learning Meets Partial Supervision: A Computer Vision Review

 The authors choose to use the $log$ regulator to avoid close-range objects dominating the disparity difference.
 Conceptually, sampling based on these two characteristics benefits from diversified, complex and representative instances which results in a decreased demand for data samples.

-Second, inspired by the success of pair-wise data augmentation in CV \cite{CutMix, ClassMix}, \cite{three-ways} introduces \textit{DepthMix} as a way to further reduce this labeling demand.
+Second, inspired by the success of pair-wise data augmentation in CV \cite{CutMix, ClassMix}, \citet{three-ways} introduce \textit{DepthMix} as a way to further reduce this labeling demand.
 In this method, considering 2 images $I_{source}$ and $I_{target}$, the goal is to learn a binary mask $M$ over $I_{source}$.
 Specifically, the positive values in $M$ represent regions to be copied over $I_{target}$.
-As a result, the augmented image $I_{augmented}$ is obtained as shown in \cref{eq:goal-depthmix}:
+As a result, the augmented image $I_{augmented}$ is obtained as:

 where $\odot$ is the element-wise product.
-In contrast to existing data augmentation methods, \cite{three-ways} leverages depth to avoid violating geometric semantic relationships between objects.
+In contrast to existing data augmentation methods, \citet{three-ways} leverage depth to avoid violating geometric semantic relationships between objects.
 For example, it is undesirable to have a distant object in $I_{source}$ to be copied onto the forefront of $I_{target}$, or worse, to result in geometrically implausible situations like a close-range motorbike copied on the top of a close-range car.
 To mitigate this problem, the authors use depth predictions for both images noted as $D_{source}$ and $D_{target}$.
 To achieve this, given a shared location $(x,y)$, $M$ is constrained to select only pixels for whose depth values are smaller on $I_{source}$ than on $I_{target}$.
-This process is demonstrated in \cref{eq:depthmix}:
+This process is demonstrated as follows:

 where $\epsilon$ is a small noise value to avoid conflicts of objects that are the same depth plane on both images such as curb, road and sky.